robc/octopress/source/projects/index.markdown

 ### Current Projects ###

+*  **[Pivotus](http://www.pivotusgame.com)** - a minimalistic, rotational arcade-action game based upon (and heavily extended from) *Onslaught in Space*.
+Still early in development, and the target platforms are still to be confirmed.

 *  **[Pocket Dogfights](http://www.pocketdogfights.com)** - a fast-paced game of arcade aerial combat.
 Currently out on iOS, Android &amp; Macintosh (via Mac App Store), with other platforms possibily in the pipeline.

 <br />